Timea's Kitchen

 Stuffing Cabbage Leaves First Step

-Fold the edges of the leaf over the filling and then roll the cabbage to the end of the leaf.
+Fold the edges over the filling and roll it tightly to the end.

 Stuffing Cabbage Leaves Second Step